jennguyen1/nhuyhoa/_posts/2015-12-28-ML-Trees-and_Ensembles.md

 Because it samples from all possible features, random forests can handle a large number of features.
 It can also reduce overfitting drastically.

 ## Boosting
 Boosting is a class of ensemble methods that sequentially produces multiple weak classifiers, where each classifier is dependent on the previous ones.
 Examples that are misclassfified by previous classifiers become more important in the next classifier.
-The classifiers can be combined to get
+The classifiers can be combined to get <br>
 $$C(x) = \theta (\sum_i w_i h_i(x) + b)$$

 where $$w_i$$ is the weight and $$h_i(x)$$ is the classifier.